wootfish/eli.sohl.com/drafts/theseus-revamp.md

 Some sort of challenge-response protocol could be used here; this seems less elegant than Noise's solution of simply mixing ECDH secrets into the session's key material, but it would likely still work if properly designed.

-Other benefits of using Tor exclusively: Sharing contact info is simpler; offering long-term points of introduction to the network is easier than it would be if most of our peers were listening on dynamically allocated IP addresses;
-relatedly, peers can rotate their identifiers whenever -- and as often as -- they choose to; the problem of accessing Theseus on a given network reduces to the problem of accessing Tor, which has been worked on extensively (because for many people -- activists, journalists, dissidents -- their lives literally depend on being able to access Tor reliably without detection); and so on.
+Other benefits of using Tor exclusively: Sharing contact info is simpler; operating long-lived introduction points for the network is easier; peers can rotate their identifiers whenever -- and as often as -- they choose to (unlike if they were identified by e.g. IP/port pairs); in the average case, accessing Theseus on a given network reduces to of accessing Tor, and extensive work has gone into making Tor accessible; and so on.

 ## Node Address Generation